MathCouple/MathCouple/README.md

 Presently, I am concluding a dual bachelor's degree in the STEM field at a globally recognized Public University in Brazil and preparing to pursue an Associate's Degree in Cybersecurity.
 Concurrently, I am undertaking a specialization in Data Engineering, supported by a full scholarship from ADA & Santander.

 In the realm of problem-solving, I have garnered significant experience with various tools, including but not limited to Python, AWS (covering Storage and Servlet), Data Streaming, and ETL in Spark.
-My skill set also encompasses C/C++, PostgreSQL, Bash, VBA/VBS, and Java, all underpinned by a solid foundation in Data Management, Process Engineering, and Data Analysis.
+My skill set also encompasses C/C++, PostgreSQL, HDFS, Apache softwares, Distributed Computation, CLOUD, Terraform, Bash, VBA/VBS, and Java, all underpinned by a solid foundation in Data Management, Process Engineering, and Data Analysis.

 - (Data from may/2023 to now): https://wakatime.com/@attam: